Birdwatching Around Our Campsites

 Tavistock, Devon

-Camping on the boundary of Dartmoor National Park means you’re close to a wide variety of breeding species.
-The moorlands and woodlands the park offer support a unique community of birds.
-Birdwatchers visit Dartmoor National Park to see birds that they can’t see elsewhere such as the cuckoo.
+On the doorstep of Tavistock Club Site is Dartmoor National Park, home to a wide variety of breeding species.
+The moorlands and woodlands of the park offer support for a unique community of birds.
+Birdwatchers visit Dartmoor National Park to see birds that they can’t see elsewhere, such as the cuckoo.
 Black and red grouse, peregrine falcons, chaffinches and wading birds are among other species to look out for.

 Canterbury, Kent

-Sandwich and Pegwell Bay, around 20-minutes from the site is a great for seeing coastal birds such as wading birds, migatory geese and merlins.
-Quail, lapwing, puffin and many more species can be seen at various times of the year.
+If you want to see coastal birds, Sandwich and Pegwell Bay are 20 minutes away from the campsite.
+Here you’ll spot wading birds, migatory geese and merlins.
+Quail, lapwing, puffin and many more species can be seen at various times of the year too.

 Kessingland, Suffolk

-Camping on the Suffolk coast puts you near to RSPB Minsmere.
-Coastal lagoons, reedbed pools and lowland heath attracts bittern, avocet, marsh harriers and nightingales.
-Accessible toilets, a picnic area and café make this a great place for a family day out.
-Enjoy a walk along the nature trails or visit the discovery centre to take part in family-friendly activities.
+Kessingland Club Site sits on the beautiful Suffolk coast near RSPB Minsmere.
+Here, you’ll find a range of coastal lagoons, reedbed pools and lowland heath, which attract bittern, avocet, marsh harriers and nightingales.
+Accessible toilets, a picnic area and a café make this a great place for a family day out.
+Enjoy a walk along the nature trails or visit the Discovery Centre to take part in family-friendly activities.